How To Get To Medjugorje From Split In 2019

-A day trip to Medjugorje from Split has become increasingly popular with the ever-increasing number visitors flying into Split annually.
+A day trip to Medjugorje from Split has become increasingly popular over the years, the town growing into a major tourist destination.

-Medjugorje is located 185km from Split with a journey taking anywhere from 1.5 to 4 hours depending on your mode of transport.
+Medjugorje is located 185 kilometers from Split.
+The journey takes anywhere from 1.5 to 4 hours depending on your mode of transport.

-The bonus is that Medjugorje is only 25km from Bosnia and Herzegovina’s other major attraction, Mostar.
+The bonus is that Medjugorje is only 25 kilometers from Bosnia and Herzegovina’s other major attraction, Mostar.
 We recommend you visit both destinations while there!

-The major drawback with bus transfer is that you are at the mercy of the bus timetable so if you are time poor or don’t want to be stuck traveling on a bus this may not be the best option for you.
+The major drawback of bus transfers is that you are at the mercy of the bus timetable.
+So, if you are time poor or don’t like traveling on a bus, this may not be your best option.

 You can check out the Split to Medjugorje timetables online or ask at the main bus station.

 Your driver will pick you up from your accommodation or the airport, and you will be on your way to Medjugorje.
-The best part of a private transfer is you decide on when you leave, where you stop, how long you spend in Medjugorje and can use the vehicle to get around Medjugorje while there.
+The best part of a private transfer is that you have ultimate freedom.
+You decide on when you leave, where you stop, and how long you spend in Medjugorje.
+You can use the vehicle to get around Medjugorje while there.

-A private transfer from Split to Medjugorje will cost you more than the bus with prices starting at €135 for a car which seats up to 4 passengers or €155 a minivan which seats up to 8 passengers.
+A private transfer from Split to Medjugorje will cost you more than the bus, though.
+Prices start at €135 for a car that seats up to 4 passengers or €155 for a minivan seating up to 8 passengers.